Today, I have an article for you on vitamin K.

-The protein known as osteocalcin (the vitamin K-dependent protein maximized at around 1,000mcg dietary intake) is a negative regulator of arterial calcification; in other words, it works to prevent how much calcium is deposited in arteries and slowly removes calcium from the arteries as well.
+The protein known as osteocalcin is a negative regulator of arterial calcification; in other words, it works to prevent how much calcium is deposited in arteries and slowly removes calcium from the arteries as well.
 This results in a preservation of arterial flexibility and prevents (somewhat) the increased risk of stiffness from occurring.

-This is relatively interesting since many herbs or supplements reduce the risk for cardiovascular disease but they tend to work via reducing triglycerides or cholesterol, blood pressure, or plaque buildup (atherosclerosis); the reduction in calcium buildup is not a common mechanism.
+This is interesting because many herbs or supplements reduce the risk for cardiovascular disease, but they tend to work via reducing triglycerides or cholesterol, blood pressure, or plaque buildup (atherosclerosis); the reduction in calcium buildup is not a common mechanism.

 How does this benefit bone health?

-Two cell types in bone tissue are osteoclasts and osteoblasts, the former of which mediates bone breakdown (to supply the body with vital minerals) and the latter is the opposite and supports bone formation.
-In many states of bone loss such as osteopenia, the activity of osteoclasts is significantly larger than the activity of osteoblasts.
+Two cell types in bone tissue are osteoclasts and osteoblasts, the former of which mediates bone breakdown (to supply the body with vital minerals).
+The latter is the opposite and supports bone formation.
+In many states of bone loss, such as osteopenia, the activity of osteoclasts is significantly larger than the activity of osteoblasts.

-Vitamin D is known to increase the activity of osteoblasts (to support bone growth) but also proliferates osteoclasts; Vitamin K (or more specifically, its proteins which include osteocalcin) inhibits the ability of Vitamin D to proliferate osteoclasts but doesn’t interfere with the beneficial effects of Vitamin D. Although vitamin K itself is beneficial, it is more commonly called a ‘synergist’ of vitamin D.
+Vitamin D not only increases the activity of osteoblasts but also proliferates osteoclasts.
+Vitamin K inhibits the ability of Vitamin D to increase osteoclasts but doesn’t interfere with the beneficial effects.
+Although vitamin K is beneficial, it more commonly synergizes with vitamin D.

 When looking at human trials, this tends to manifest itself as a reduced fracture rate of bones.
-Vitamin K seems to strengthen the bones but does not seem to reliably increase bone mineral density (possibly since it increases bone size as well as mineral content, keeping density somewhat consistent).
+This vitamin strengthens the bones but does not reliably increase bone mineral density.